savob/savobajic.ca/content/projects/work/force-feedback.md

 <figure>
 <img src="/images/ff-sys-overview.jpg">
-<figcaption>Fig. 4 - The layout of the knee load system (ingress/egress was setup similarly).
+<figcaption>The layout of the knee load system (ingress/egress was setup similarly).
 The robot control cabinet is just out of
 frame on the left, PLC is the bottom left, DAQ (and safety systems) are in-between the displays, the companion computer is on the right.
 (The other computer is used to backup the robot)</figcaption>
 </figure>